SunXQlab/EnDecon/README.md

 ### Input data
 We then read the scRNA-seq data with rows as genes and columns as cells and ST data with raws as genes and columns as spots, requiring scRNA-seq data and ST data as seurat objects.
 For scRNA-seq data, the cell type annotation in meta.data needs to be named Cell_class and count.data needs to be integer.
 For ST data, the seurat object needs to contain the coordinate information of each spot.

-You can download the scRNA-seq data here: https://www.dropbox.com/s/ruseq3necn176c7/brain_sc.rds?dl=0 <br>
+You can download the scRNA-seq data here:<br>
+https://www.dropbox.com/s/ruseq3necn176c7/brain_sc.rds?dl=0 <br>
-You can download the ST data here: https://www.dropbox.com/s/azjysbt7lbpmbew/brain_st_cortex.rds?dl=0
+You can download the ST data here:<br>
+https://www.dropbox.com/s/azjysbt7lbpmbew/brain_st_cortex.rds?dl=0
 ```
 # read scRNA-seq data